COSMO-ORG/fieldextra-wiki/Planning.md

        > tiles (fxtr, GRIB1/2, NC)
        > coding of EPS perturbation (GRIB2)
        > coding of EPS quantiles difference (GRIB2)
-       > coding of EPS probabilities eith respect to reference distribution (GRIB2)
+       > coding of EPS probabilities with respect to reference distribution (GRIB2)
      + [1w; request from Daniel] Consolidate support of gridded observations
        > add support for satellite and radar (meta-information, GRIB1/2)
        > correct setting in support_grib1:decode_product_origin and transcode_grib1_pds